Financial freedom is a term that is getting more popular these days. And there is a good reason for it.

 So, what are you waiting for?
 Just open an account so that you can start investing when you feel ready to.

 The best way of learning is by doing and gaining experience.
 There are many stock brokers that offer a free stock market game or simulator to let you try out their platform.
 Some even have tournaments where you can compete against others and see who can earn the most from trading.

 A good free simulator to try out is Investopedia Stock Simulator.
 It is free and quite a nice platform to start experimenting with.

 By participating in these stock market simulators, you will get a good feeling of what its like to invest.
 You will learn about yourself and your risk appetite.
 That way, once you want to start to invest, you can avoid beginners’ mistake.

-11. Set realistic targets for financial freedom
+11. Set realistic financial freedom targets

 Financial freedom is not attained overnight.
 It is a journey that takes time a perseverance.
 At first it might seem like a huge mountain to climb.
 Don’t aim for financial freedom within a month or a year, break it up into pieces.
 Set yourself realistic milestones and small targets that you would like to achieve along the way.

 Your targets should be determined by the budget you need and the lifestyle you aspire for.
 Set a financial target with a time frame that is realistic.
 For instance a target might be to cover 10% of your monthly budget through other sources of income than your salary within half a year.
 This is something you can work towards.

 Make small targets to start with.
 If you aim for small achievements in the beginning, it does not mean that it will take you an eternity to reach your final goal.
 Hence, 10% in half a year doesn’t mean it will take you 5 years to reach 100%.
 Your targets will grow as you achieve each goal because you will learn along the way.

 Just be sure to have targets with dates that you can work towards.
 Include those on your vision board as well, so you can focus your attention and efforts on them.